nodejs/cjs-module-lexer/README.md

 })(exports);
 ```

-`Object.defineProperty` is detected for any usage of the `__esModule` export, as well as the specific value and getter forms:
+`Object.defineProperty` is detected for specifically value and getter forms returning an identifier or member expression:

 ```js
 // DETECTS: a, b, c, d, __esModule